 Q&A on the coronavirus for newly admitted students

-Will the studies be on-campus or distance based at the start of the autumn 2020 semester?
+Will the studies be on-campus or distance based during the spring semester 2021?

 Programme specific questions

 If you have any questions related to the programme you are admitted for, please visit the website of the department responsible for the education to find more information and contact details.

 The current situation in Sweden

 What is the Swedish strategy in response to the pandemic?